Chemist26/Test-projects/README.md

 ## Simple Banking Application

-The first project in the repository, a basic banking application illustrating fundamental programming principles.
+The first project in the repository, is a basic banking application illustrating fundamental programming principles.

 Feel free to explore each project's folder for more details and source code.